Contents

 Along with Target's backup beepers, air exchanger noise is what I consider to be the biggest problem in Fridley neighorhoods.
 These are wrongly designed air exchangers, installed on wrongly located industrial buildings.

 Target Distribution Center is one of four industrial operations that are currently blasting our neighborhood 24/7 with a wrongly designed air exchange system.
 Target, like the other industrial operations of subject, had gone 30 years with no air circulation system whatsoever, only to install an entirely wrong exterior-mounted system that blasts the neighborhood.
-City Hall chooses to be oblivious to it and is disengaged.
+City Hall chooses to be disengaged.

 -----------------------------------------------------------